cyrildewit/eloquent-viewable/README.md

 **Note:** This package filters out crawlers by default.
 Be aware of this when testing, because Postman is for example also a crawler.

-### Recording views with session delays
+### Setting a cooldown

-You may use the `cooldown` method on the `Views` instance to add a delay between view records.
-When you set a delay, you need to specify the number of minutes.
+You may use the `cooldown` method on the `Views` instance to add a cooldown between view records.
+When you set a cooldown, you need to specify the number of minutes.

 ```php
 views($post)